Updated on May 22, 2020

 Usually manufacturer has profiles for their materials that work with 3D printer.
-Get those!
+So get those!
 That is a good starting point.
 We recommend starting with standard layer thickness of 50μm (0.05mm).
-So seek exposure settings for this layer thickness.
+Therefore, seek exposure settings for this layer thickness.

 Exposure settings may vary based on ambient room temperature that your printer is in.
-You will need to use longer exposure in a cold room.
-Make sure you run your first resin 3D print in a room temperature of 22-25°C (71.6-77°F)
+In other words, you will need to use longer exposure in a cold room.
+So make sure you run your first resin 3D print in a room temperature of 22-25°C (71.6-77°F)

 Each print typically starts with a few bottom layers (usually 1 to 3) that are severely over-exposed.
 This assures good adhesion to build plate and helps avoid common failure that beginners often face, i.e. model simply falling off the build plate.
 We recommend using 15-20x normal exposures for initial bottom layers (if that does not work, you can increase it up to 25-30x).
 So, if your recommended exposure for 50um is 5s, first few layers should be cured for 100-150s.
 Remember, at first conservative settings are preferred!

 Fill two plastic containers with isopropyl alcohol (IPA).
 Keep one for initial cleaning to get rid of remaining resin from the printed object.
 Then do secondary cleaning in second IPA container to finalize cleaning.
 DO NOT leave your resin 3D print submerged in IPA for prolonged periods of time as that can cause a lot of issues.
-You can read more about that here.
+We cover this topic in our article: Can cleaning SLA prints with IPA cause cracks on my models?
 Also, DO NOT mix with IPA and water.
-Some people tend to clean with water after cleaning with IPA and that can cause white residuals on your print and other issues.
+For example, some people tend to clean with water after cleaning with IPA and that can cause white residuals on your print and other issues.
 Also let the model dry out before post-curing as that will substantially improve your results.
-If you see “wet” spots on the model after it is dry, that might be the residue of resin.
+Moreover, if you see “wet” spots on the model after it is dry, that might be the residue of resin.
 Repeat cleaning cycle until you see that model is free from remains of resin.

 In fact, there are quite a few topics that you should pay attention to right after good initial results and start printing your own models.
 To be more precise, pay attention to the following subjects below.